 A high tea is the perfect excuse to forget the diet and delve into some decadent and delicious sweet treats.
 Give the Aussie favourite, the lamington, a sassy modern twist with some red velvet sponge, or coconut and passionfruit.

 Macarons are a high-tea must have, and this delicate French fancy is perfect for experimenting with flavours.
 A white chocolate and raspberry ganache, pistachio and rose cream, or lemon and ginger will tantalise your girlfriends.
 Plus, macarons look so pretty, and they will be the delight of the table when displayed on that beautiful high tea stand.

 Prepare yourself in advance

-The most important thing for any successful dinner party is planning.
+The most important thing for any successful party is planning.
 Not only will preparation pay off in the final presentation, but you’ll also feel calmer and be able to enjoy the day.
 Your good mood will also make for a pleasant atmosphere, making everyone more joyful and up for fun.
 As well as prepping the table and the food, there are a few other things to consider when planning the perfect high tea.

 Choose a room with a lot of light and adorable view

 You want to create the right ambiance for your high tea party.
 If the weather allows, a garden setting would be ideal.
 Or, if it’s a little on the hot (or cool) side, a conservatory overlooking the lawn would be just as perfect.

 Decorate with lots of flowers

 If your high tea party is taking place indoors, or you don’t have a garden view then bring the beauty of nature inside.
 Have one statement bouquet of flowers in a designer vase, or a have a selection of single bud-vases around the table to bring a gorgeous fresh, floral scent and show-off your flair for interior design.